Road Pricing

 Road Pricing benefits and costs vary depending on travel impacts, what is assumed to be the alternative, and other factors (Pricing Evaluation).

-Road Pricing that reduces total vehicle travel can reduce road and parking facility costs, increase road safety, protect the environment, encourage more efficient land use, and improve community Livability.
 The central London congestion charging scheme resulted in a 12% reduction in total vehicle–kilometres, and a 30% reduction in car traffic, with a 28% reduction in crashes (Richards, 2006).
 Moped and motorbike journeys increased 10-15%, while crashes decreased 4%, and pedestrian crash injuries declined by 6%.

 Value Pricing and HOT lanes can increase Transportation Options.
 On unpriced roads, travelers have no alternative to being delayed by congestion.
 Value Pricing and HOT lanes allow travelers to choose between driving in congestion, avoiding congestion by ridesharing, or avoiding congestion by paying a toll.
 This lets individual consumers choose the option that best meets their needs for a particular trip.
-It also tends to improve transportation choice indirectly by increasing demand for ridesharing and transit services (Kain, 1994).
+It also tends to improve transportation choice indirectly by increasing demand for ridesharing and transit services.

 Road Pricing increases motorists’ direct costs, but these are economic transfers; payments by motorists are offset by revenues to the tolling agency or government (Evaluating Pricing).
 Overall consumer impacts from Road Pricing depend on how revenues are used (Parry, 2008).
 If returned as rebates or reductions in other taxes, or used in other ways that consumers value, consumers may be no worse of financially.